The Book Corner

 Experiencing the Rule

-The following selected books have been written by individuals who are oblates of a Benedictine monastery.
-These books present a contemporary application of the Rule of Benedict in daily life.
+The following selected books have been written by individuals who are monastics or are oblates of a Benedictine monastery.
+These books present a personal contemporary application of the Rule of Benedict in daily life told through story.

 Fitzpatrick, Mother Gail, OSCO.
 Chicago, IL: ACTA Publications, 2000.